SardiusMedia/serverless-ReqRes/README.md

 //note .before() will be undefined
 //.before()
 ```
-when the first parameter of ReqRes is a string "plugin" the callback will run before every request made
+when the first parameter of ReqRes is a string the callback will run before every request made
 **Note:** Plugins are not chanable and return undefined.
 You cannot use .before or any of the fallowing functions

 ## before